nalnatsheh/iit-ece429/docs/tut4_std-cell-based-ASIC-design-flow/README.md

           slack (MET)                                         0.12
         ```
       - This timing report uses static timing analysis to find the critical path.
 Static timing analysis checks the timing across all paths in the design (regardless of whether these paths can actually be used in practice) and finds the longest path.
 For more information about static timing analysis, consult Chapter 1 of the Synopsys Timing Constraints and Optimization User Guide.
+      - The difference between the required arrival time and the actual arrival time is called the slack.
+Positive slack means the path arrived before it needed to while negative slack means the path arrived after it needed to.
+If you end up with negative slack, then you need to rerun the tools with a longer target clock period until you can meet timing with no negative slack.
+The process of tuning a design to ensure it meets timing is called “timing closure”.
+In this course, we are primarily interested in design-space exploration as opposed to meeting some externally defined target timing specification.
+So you will need to sweep a range of target clock periods.
+Your goal is to choose the shortest possible clock period which still meets timing without any negative slack!
+This will result in a well-optimized design and help identify the “fundamental” performance of the design.
+Alternatively, if you are comparing multiple designs, sometimes the best situation is to tune the baseline so it meets timing and then ensure the alternative designs have similar cycle times.
+This will enable a fair comparison since all designs will be running at the same cycle time.
     - The **report_cell** command will show the number of cells in the design.
     - The **report_power** command can show how much area each module uses and can enable detailed area breakdown analysis.